luminarily/bookofmormon/_posts/2017-02-21-conspiracies.md

 >
 > [Isaiah 29:24][5] (Bible)

-So, it's not our place to pass defining judgment, but we can and should judge light from dark; the Book of Mormon [tells us how][6].
+It's not our place to pass judgment on others, but we can and should judge light from dark; the Book of Mormon [tells us how][6].

 If you are to understand the year 2016 and why America chose Donald Trump - despite the condemnations of virtually every establishment sector, you *must* understand: things were bad - **really bad** - and mainly due to the Secret Combination that was (and is) undermining our democracy and our freedom.

 If you are not aware of these workings in darkness, and you do not seek to understand them at least a little, then it seems only natural to hate Trump and think his supporters have lost their minds.
+This isn't about Trump though.
+It's about the conservative movement in America to restore the Constitutional Republic.

 This is not the be-all, end-all - this is <i><b>*a piece*</b></i> of the puzzle in taking the red pill to wake up to our awful situation.

-We are [commaned][20] to awaken to our awful situation.
-Now, thankfully it's finally all out in the open.
+We are [commanded][20] to awaken to our awful situation.
+Thankfully, things are finally seeing the light of day.

 Here are some other things to look into.